vpz4/DBDM/README.md

 **An open-source toolkit for data bias detection and mitigation**

 ## Description
 This repository hosts a Python-based toolkit which has been designed for the detection and mitigation of data bias in various tabular datasets.
-It is useful for analyzing facets (e.g., Gender) and outcomes (e.g., disease status or test scores).
+It is useful for analyzing the effect of facets (e.g., Gender) and outcomes (e.g., disease status or test scores).
 The toolkit utilizes state of the art metrics to provide a holistic view on the detection of pre-training data bias.

 ## Requirements
 - **Python version:** Python 3.9 or higher.